 - The malware on the device should be removed.

-Now, if this was an actual ransomware attack and your files are encrypted, you could restore your data from a backup from a day prior to the attack.
+Now, if this was an actual ransomware attack and your files were encrypted, you could restore your data from a backup from a day prior to the attack.
 If you have no backup, work with your local IT shop to help format your disk and reload your operating system.

 5. Your web browsers all go to the same website